 - The Grasshopper Sings (Oct 18 – Oct 22)

-This is perhaps where my location in New England and the Japanese climate begin to differ.
+The first micro-season,”The Geese Arrive”, highlights the difference in climate between my location in New England and Japan.
 For us, the geese have begun their migration south.
 So instead of geese arriving, we have geese leaving.
+The opposite would be true for those living in more southern regions.

-An interesting event that happens to birds just prior to migration is molting.
-Molting is the process where a bird changes out their damaged feathers for new feathers.
+Just prior to their seasonal migration, birds engage in a process known as molting.
+Molting is when a bird changes out their damaged feathers for new feathers.
 Because feathers are similar in construction to human hair or nails, meaning that they are built of the protein keratin and not living tissue, they are unable to repair themselves.
-Molting takes a lot of energy so some birds “schedule” this process in between the breeding and migration seasons.
+Molting is what allows birds to get new feathers for their migration.
+Molting, however, takes a lot of energy so birds “schedule” this process in between the breeding and migration seasons.

 Many birds will take on a completely different appearance after the fall molting.
-An example of this is the male goldfinch who will shed their bright yellow feathers and replace them with duller olive color feathers.
+For example, a male Goldfinch sheds its bright yellow feathers and then replaces them with duller olive color feathers.

-Finally, as I contemplate the arrival of this new mini season and recognize all the changes that are happening, I am drawn to the poem “Fall, leaves, fall” by Emily Brontë (1818-1848).
+Finally, as we contemplate the arrival of this new mini-season and recognize all the changes that are happening, lets read Emily Brontë’s (1818-1848) poem “Fall, leaves, fall”.

 Fall, leaves, fall by Emily Brontë